A Functional Imperative Mix

 return res

 The difference is just one line, but it’s very significant.
 Instead of modifying the object, we create a new one every time we want to add something.
 In this example we don’t actually gain anything, but the point is that by creating a copy instead we do not risk affecting other objects that may reference it.
-With persistent data structures this style is relatively efficient, but not as fast as direct mutation.
+With persistent data structures this style is relatively efficient, but still not as fast as direct mutation.

-Locking it up in a monad
+Locked up in a monad

 The downside is you have to accept inversion of control.
-The function that builds up the result is no longer driving the process, instead it gets called by the state transformer monad step by step.
+The function that builds up the result is no longer driving the process, instead it gets called by the monad step by step.

 Scoped mutation